databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/00-ddl/15-variable/set-variable.md

     1|     2|3    |
 ```

-The following example sets multiple variables from a query:
+The following example sets multiple variables from a query in a single statement.
+The query must return exactly one row, with the same number of values as the variables being set.

 ```sql
 -- Sets variable a to 3 and b to 55